ZiyingFeng/Currency-Converter-App/README.md

 # Currency-Converter-App
 In this assignment, we want you to create an iOS app that calculates the conversion from one currency to others.
 This assignment differs from the previous one because the exchange rates are accurate for the current date.
-Use the video guide to help you navigate the details.

 Your application should include a UITextField, for the user to put the initial measurement into.
 It should be paired with a UILabel clarifying which units the input is in.